byOdysea/laserfocus-host/README.md

 "resize the google window"
 "close the notes app"

-# Built-in apps (coming soon)
+# Built-in apps (✅ Available Now)
-"open notes app"
-"open calendar and arrange it side by side with notes"
+"open notes app"              # Opens the notes app "open reminders app"          # Opens the reminders app "open notes and arrange it side by side with reminders"
 ```

 ## Core Architecture